top of page

 Traveling in Iceland with kids

 Iceland with kids is quite the adventure.
-The climate is as wild and unpredictable as a toddler but the beauty that you experience is more than worth the cold and rain.
+The climate is as wild and unpredictable as a toddler but the beauty that you experience is more than worth the cold and rain if that's what you're hit with.

 Family of 5 playing in front of a huge waterfall in Iceland

 I'll go through any weather to see waterfalls like this.
-Skagaf
+Skogáfoss Waterfall

 When to go

-To make this a nice little pro con pro sandwich for a summer visit to Iceland, you have a very high likelihood of seeing whales if you go whale watching (I highly recommend doing it in Husavic if you make it that far north), and also PUFFINS.
+Getting the cons out of the way, a summer visit to Iceland means you have a very high likelihood of seeing whales if you go whale watching (I highly recommend doing it in Husavic if you make it that far north), and also PUFFINS.
 We just missed them on our trip as we went mid September, but it’s certainly the one that got away.
+Also, you have a much better chance of getting nice sunny weather.

 We went to Iceland in September.
 Where are my shoulder season peeps at?!